About

 π©πͺ Bremen, Germany

-β’ Implemented automated validation workflows and quality control for raw sensor data and end-user data products. β’ Specified requirements and implemented solutions for geospatial data processing and storage using Xarray and Zarr. β’ Delivered analysis-ready geospatial data products as GIS compatible raster filesSenior Data Scientist
+β’ Validated retrievals against reference standards and in-situ measurements. β’ Implemented automated validation workflows and quality control for raw sensor data and end-user data products. β’ Specified requirements and implemented solutions for geospatial data processing and storage using Xarray and Zarr. β’ Delivered analysis-ready geospatial data products as GIS compatible raster filesSenior Data Scientist

 Planblue GmbH